Guest Mode (v1.78+)

 If they don't know the password or 'secret key', then they can only access the 'Guest Menu'.

-See the Sample mnu Files folder for the $$$$GUEST.mnu example files.
+See the Sample mnu Files folder for the three example $$$$GUEST.mnu files and pick one of them.

 $$$$GUEST_MENU_ESC_PWD.mnu - user must press ESC and then enter correct password or they get Guest menu.